FlyingKatsu/ProgressBarGenerator/README.md

 ### Version 0.3.x

+- (0.3.6) Donations can be cleared, saved, and restored.
+Goals get donation logs.
+- (0.3.6) Re-Add support for Simulated Donations which was broken somewhere around v0.3.4
 - (0.3.5) Title and goal text data now saved locally and restored on page load.
 - (0.3.5) Separate tabs for Goal Data, Appearance, and (WIP) Donations/Google API
 - (0.3.4) Headshot data and settings are now saved locally and restored on page load.
 Yay!